-A good supply of live half shell oysters and oyster meat is available year-round.
+A good supply of live half-shell oysters and oyster meat is available year-round.
 Oysters should be bought live and smell like the sea, not sulfurous.
 Check for freshness by tapping on the shells to see whether they close.
 The meat from oysters grown off the bottom in farms tends to be higher, making it a good substitute for dredged oysters.
 Oysters can be kept up to two weeks after collection at 36–38F in a breathable container.
-Buyers should look for the origin and collection date on a live-oyster shipment, which are required by law.
+Buyers should look for the origin and collection date on a live-oyster shipment, which is required by law.
 A variety of volume measures are used, so buyers recommend insisting on easily quantifiable units such as by the piece or by the pound.
-Usually Olympia oysters cost the most, followed by European, Kumamotos, Pacific, and Eastern.
+Usually, Olympia oysters cost the most, followed by European, Kumamotos, Pacific, and Eastern.
+Based on 2013 sales figures, the sales of wild Eastern oysters was slightly double that of farmed Eastern oysters and the total of farmed Eastern and Pacific Oysters was slightly more than total sales of wild Eastern oysters.

 Key sustainability sourcing notes for farmed Eastern oysters from the U.S.: